pzivich/pzivich.github.io/pages/robins86.md

 ![Screenshot15](../assets/images/robins1986/s3_i15.png)

-We end with a note on generalizability / transportability. @leskocar et al. have a great paper on this as well
+We end with a note on generalizability / transportability.
+[Lesko et al.](https://pubmed.ncbi.nlm.nih.gov/28346267/) have a great paper on this as well

 ![Screenshot16](../assets/images/robins1986/s3_i16.png)